jiyeow/jy_project/README.md

 ## Results and Discussions
-#### Comparison of nutrient and sediment concentrations and loads
+#### Comparison of nutrient and sediment concentrations

 Table 1: Median of analyte concentrations of base flow and event flow samples (2015-2018) at each catchment.
-The alphabet annotation represent the significant difference between base flow and event flow samples.
+The alphabet annotation represent the significant difference between base flow and event flow samples. <br>
 |Catchment  | Sample Type   | DRP    | TP     | TSS    | NOx    | TN     |
 | ---------:|--------------:| ------:| ------:| ------:| ------:| ------:|
 |11         | Base          | 0.003 b| 0.035 b| 15.8 b | 26.9 a | 29.0 a |